 Our investment income is affected by fluctuations in various interest rates, including LIBOR and prime rates.
-As of December 31, 2013, approximately 87.6% of the Debt Securities in our portfolio were at floating rates with a spread to an interest rate index such as LIBOR or the prime rate.
+As of March 31, 2014, approximately 83.6% of our loans at fair value in our portfolio were at floating rates with a spread to an interest rate index such as LIBOR or the prime rate.
 We generally expect that future portfolio investments will predominately be floating rate investments.
-As of December 31, 2013, we had \$193 million of borrowings outstanding at a current weighted average rate of 5.1%.
+As of March 31, 2014, we had \$195.7 million of borrowings outstanding at a weighted average rate of 5.08%.

 Because we borrow money to make investments, our net investment income is dependent upon the difference between the rate at which we borrow funds and the rate at which we invest the funds borrowed.
 Accordingly, there can be no assurance that a significant change in market interest rates will not have a material adverse effect on our net investment income.
-In periods of rising or lowering interest rates, our current cost of debt would fluctuate correspondingly.
+In periods of rising or lowering interest rates, the cost of the proportion of our debt associated with our Convertible Notes or Retail Notes would remain the same at 8.75% and 7.375%, respectively, given that this debt is at a fixed rate.
 We would expect that an increase in the base rate index for our floating rate investment assets would increase our net investment income and that a decrease in the base rate index for such assets would decrease our net investment income (in either case, such increase/decrease may be limited by interest rate floors/minimums for certain investment assets).

 We have analyzed the potential impact of changes in interest rates on interest income net of interest expense.
-Assuming that our balance sheet at December 31, 2013 were to remain constant and no actions were taken to alter the existing interest rate sensitivity, a hypothetical increase of a 1% change in interest rates would correspondingly increase net interest income proportionately by approximately \$583,000 over a one-year period.
-Conversely, a hypothetical decrease of a 1% change in interest rates would correspondingly decrease net interest income proportionately by approximately \$71,000 over a one-year period.
+Assuming that our balance sheet at March 31, 2014 was to remain constant and no actions were taken to alter the existing interest rate sensitivity, a hypothetical increase of a 1% change in interest rates would correspondingly increase net interest income proportionately by approximately \$607,000 over a one-year period.
+Conversely, a hypothetical decrease of a 1% change in interest rates would correspondingly decrease net interest rates would correspondingly decrease net interest rates would correspondingly decrease net interest rates would correspondingly successed by approximately \$41,000 over a one-year period.